-Each student in the program is required to complete a Comprehensive Preliminary examination upon completion of their core courses with the exception of internship and the dissertation courses.
-The two-day comprehensive examination is threefold.
-One domain of the evaluation assesses the student's knowledge in research methodology.
-The second domain assesses the student's knowledge in Professional Practice.
-In addition to the research and professional practice component, students are also required to complete an oral component.
+Each student in the program is required to complete a comprehensive examination upon completion of their core courses with the exception of internship and the dissertation courses.
+Students are required to complete and submit a Comprehensive Exam application form.
+Students are then given two weeks to complete the take home comprehensive exam.
+The exam assesses the student's knowledge in five core areas: research, teaching, advocacy/leadership, supervision, and counseling.
 The student is required to complete and pass the comprehensive examination to advance to candidacy.
-Students are required to enroll in a non-credit hour comprehensive examination course in which a grade of "Satisfactory" or "Unsatisfactory" is earned.
-More information about the PhD Comprehensive Examination Process can be found in the doctoral section of this handbook.
+More information about the Ph.D.
+Comprehensive Examination Process can be found in the doctoral section of this handbook.